Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Insights

-- The median housing price in San Miguel de Allende sits around MXN 6.2 million (about $346,000), but the average jumps to MXN 7.5 million because luxury colonial homes and gated estates pull the numbers up significantly.
+- The median housing price in San Miguel de Allende in 2026 is about MXN 5.2 million, but the average is higher because luxury villas and Centro homes pull prices up.

 What is the average housing price in San Miguel de Allende in 2026?

-The median housing price is more useful than the average because San Miguel de Allende has a "two-speed" market where a small number of luxury colonial homes and gated estates pull the average significantly higher than what most buyers actually pay.
+The median housing price is often more useful than the average housing price in San Miguel de Allende because a few large villas and restored Centro homes can make the average look higher than the price most buyers actually face.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in San Miguel de Allende.